Command-Master/lean-bourgain/docs/index.md

 and $$\varepsilon = C p^{-1/2283944268719038528} \sqrt{m} (3 \ln(p) + 3) + \frac{m}{2p},$$ where $$C = \left( 16 \left(\sqrt{2\left((4\sqrt{16(2^{49}+2) + 5} + 92)^{1/4} + \frac{\sqrt2}4\right)} + 1\right) + 1\right)^{1/64} \approx 1.09 .$$
 It can be noted that these values are quite worse than what appears in the literature, which I believe is mostly due to not attempting to optimize them at all.

-**Note**: the proof isn't fully sound yet, due to some theorems we depend on in LeanAPAP which depend on [a pull request to Mathlib](https://github.com/leanprover-community/mathlib4/pull/11203).

 ## Acknowledgements

 I'd like to thank Dean Doron for introducting me to this interesting subject, pointing me to the relevant papers, and helping with anything I had trouble understanding in them.